-Some motorcyclists believe that the choice about whether or not to wear a helmet should be made by the individual riders.
-However, many insurance companies and healthcare professionals believe that wearing a helmet should be the law for all cyclists because the consequences of failing to wear a helmet can be catastrophic.
+Some motorcyclists believe that the choice about whether or not to wear a helmet should be made by individual riders.
+However, insurance companies and health care professionals support mandatory helmet laws because the consequences of failing to wear a helmet can be catastrophic.
 Virginia lawmakers also believe that the cost of medical care and the emotional impact a fatal motorcycle crash can have on the rider's family and other drivers is too great a price to pay.

 Virginia motorcycle accidents, injuries, and fatalities continue to be a concern.
-According to the Virginia Department of Motor Vehicles:
+According to statistics from the Virginia Department of Motor Vehicles: